Church Hospitality Ministry: How to Welcome & Engage Visitors

 Are there specific training programs available for hospitality ministry volunteers?

 Yes.
 An online search can turn up several options for training programs for hospitality ministry volunteers.
 When searching for these programs, be sure to review their features and areas of focus, as well as the types and sizes of churches for which they’re designed.
-This will help you to find a program that fits your church and helps prepare your hospitality team to serve members and visitors.
+This will help you find a program that fits your church and helps prepare your hospitality team to serve members and visitors.

 What role does effective communication play in church hospitality?

 Communication is a core component of church hospitality.
-From simpler steps like greeting visitors to more involved ones like communicating via email and social media, hospitality hinges on communicating well and sharing both information and encouragement to visitors and members.
+From simpler steps like greeting visitors to more involved ones like communicating via email and social media, hospitality hinges on communicating well and sharing information and encouragement to visitors and members.

 Every interaction your staff or hospitality team have with someone who attends a church service or event is built on communication and effectively sharing messages and words of support and encouragement can be a game-changer for your church.